Wrestling Superstars Live

-Wrestling Superstars Live (WSL), previously known as AWA Superstars of Wrestling (AWA), was a governing body for a group of independent professional wrestling promotions and sanctioned various championships.
-It was founded in 1996 by Dale Gagner and Jonnie Stewart and closed in 2009.
+Wrestling Superstars Live (WSL), previously known as AWA Superstars of Wrestling (AWA), was a governing body for a group of independent professional wrestling promotions that sanctioned various championships.
+It was founded in 1996 by Dale Gagne and Jonnie Stewart and closed in 2009.

 History

 Early history

 In 1996, Dale Gagner, billing himself as "Dale Gagne", and his associate Jonnie Stewart, former American Wrestling Association (AWA) employees, began using the AWA name in the state of Minnesota, falsely claiming authorization from the Minnesota Secretary of State, and formed an organization known as AWA Superstars of Wrestling.
 They billed the organization as a continuation of the American Wrestling Association, which closed in 1991.

 By 2005, the organization began to franchise the AWA Superstars of Wrestling name, selling memberships to existing independent promotions around the United States, Canada, United Kingdom, and Japan.
 Several members of AWA Superstars of Wrestling were former members of the National Wrestling Alliance.
 In a press release sent out on October 30, 2007, the organization announced that it would no longer sanction independent promotions.
 Gagner and Stewart noted that each of the remaining territories would be individually assessed.